ConEmu/ConEmu.github.io/en/KeyboardShortcuts.md

 for ‘Start text selection (like text editors)’, ‘Switch Always on top window mode’ and so on.

+There are also several [global hotkeys](GlobalHotKeys.html) available even ConEmu has not focus.

 <h2 id="Non_configurable_hotkeys"> Non configurable hotkeys </h2>